semgrep/semgrep-docs/docs/writing-rules/glossary.md

 ## Cross-file analysis

 Also known as **interfile analysis**.
-Cross-file analysis is a mode of Semgrep analysis where it takes into account how information flows between files.
-In particular, cross-file analysis includes cross-file taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
-Other analyses performed cross-file in this mode include constant propagation and cross-file type inference.
+Cross-file analysis describes the scope of Semgrep analysis where it takes into account how information flows between files.
+In particular, cross-file analysis includes **cross-file taint analysis**, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
+Other analyses performed across files include constant propagation and type inference.

- Cross-file analysis is usually used in contrast to "intrafile analysis", where each file is analyzed as a standalone block of code.
-It is only available in Semgrep Pro Engine.
+Cross-file analysis is usually used in contrast to intrafile or per-file analysis, where each file is analyzed as a standalone block of code.
+Per-file analysis is a limitation of Semgrep OSS.

 ## Cross-function analysis

 This analysis traces or tracks data and its transformations across functions in a single file, such as when a globally scoped variable is defined in one function but used in another.

-Also known as **intrafile** or **interprocedural** analysis.
-Available in Semgrep Pro Engine.
+Also known as **interprocedural** analysis.

 ## Error matrix